5 August 2018 Lombok earthquake: Response

 Indonesian President Joko Widodo immediately phoned the Governor of West Nusa Tenggara, Muhammad Zainul Majdi, and ordered him to observe the situation in Lombok.
 He later extended his condolences to the affected.
 During a press conference in East Jakarta, he ordered airliners and officials to add flights and assistance for tourists who were leaving from Lombok due to the earthquake.
 In response to this, Lombok International Airport operated for 24 hours until 9 August.
 Director of Angkasa Pura I Faik Fahmi stated that extra flights will be added in Lombok.

 The Governor of West Nusa Tenggara, Muhammad Zainul Majdi, who had just attended a ministerial meeting in Lombok, immediately visited the survivors of the quake in Lombok and decided to extend the state of emergency and to dismiss staff and students from every school in Lombok.
 As more casualties were brought in, he urged Indonesians to donate blood as there were fears on decreasing bloodstock.

 Multiple regional governments sent logistics and aid to the impacted areas.
 The regional government of West Sumatra sent 1 ton of rendang to the affected families.
-The Acehnese government held a fundraising for the victims, later stated that a total of 300 million rupiah had been collected, while the government of West Java sent a total fund of 3.5 million rupiah to the affected families.
+The Acehnese government held a fundraising for the victims, later stated that a total of 300 million rupiah had been collected, while the government of West Java sent a total fund of 3.5 billion rupiah to the affected families.
 The regional government of Jambi held a solidarity act and a fundraising for the victims.
 The regional government of South Sulawesi sent medical team and volunteers to Lombok.
 They also stated that they would send logistics and approximately 100 blankets to Lombok.
 Government of Central Java sent logistics and aid worth of 150 million rupiah and 25 personnel from Central Java's Disaster Mitigation Agency.
 Government of East Java also sent 18 personnel, including medics and members of the government's social department, and also logistics and medicines to Lombok.